-Prisoners Sutherland and Ogden
+Prisoners James Sutherland on left and James Ogden

-Tasmanian Museum and Art Gallery
+Tasmanian Museum and Art Gallery Ref: Q16478

-James Sutherland, aged 13, discharged 5th February 1879
+James Sutherland, aged 18, not 13, a typo, discharged from Hobart, 5th February 1879

 Source: Tasmania Reports of Crime Information for Police, Gov’t Printer